JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 ## How to ask a question

-The developers can most easily be reached in the Julia Slack channel [#manifolds](https://julialang.slack.com/archives/CP4QF0K5Z).
+You can most easily reach the developers in the Julia Slack channel [#manifolds](https://julialang.slack.com/archives/CP4QF0K5Z).
 You can apply for the Julia Slack workspace [here](https://julialang.org/slack/) if you haven't joined yet.
 You can also ask your question on [discourse.julialang.org](https://discourse.julialang.org).

 ## How to file an issue

-If you found a bug or want to propose a feature, we track our issues within the [GitHub repository](https://github.com/JuliaManifolds/Manifolds.jl/issues).
+If you found a bug or want to propose a feature, issues are tracked within the [GitHub repository](https://github.com/JuliaManifolds/Manifolds.jl/issues).

 ## How to contribute